mosip/documentation/docs/release/enhancements-1.2.0.md

 - Every time there is any changes made to the template or title in master data, it will be notified to IDA using web-sub hence updating the cache in IDA.
 - IDA will now verify the device details when the biometric authentication request is received.
 It will validate the trust of the device provider & FTM partner,  the timestamp in the digital ID, and the status of the device (whether it is active, de-active or hot listed).
 - The system (IDA/ID repo) will have the ability to set an expiry date on a resident's identity record.
 This expiry date will control if the resident can perform authentication or not.
-- An ID issuer will now be able to store the anonymous profile information of a resident in the ID repo.
+- An ID issuer will now be able to store the anonymous profile information of a resident in the [ID repository](id-repository.md).
 This data will be stored in JSON format.
 No PII resident data will be stored as a part of this.

 ## Resident Services
 - The unlock authentication type API has been modified to support auto-lock after x seconds.
 When the time has passed the authentication type will be auto-locked after the time elapses.